 These are other public services happenings.

-- 1919 — Waterford has the first American Legion Post in Racine County.
+- 1919 — Waterford had the first American Legion post in Racine County.

-- 1925 — The Fox River Hotel is built on Main Street.
+- 1925 — The Fox River Hotel was built on Main Street.

 Fox River Hotel in the 1920s